 GRCA buildings that serve an administrative, operational or education programing purpose exist across the GRCA.
-These parcels associated with buildings will be classified as "Conservation Authority Administrative Areas" and would include the GRCA Administrative Office, GRCA Millenium Building, Ganaraska Forest Centre and associated out buildings, and the Baltimore workshop.
+These parcels associated with buildings will be classified as "Conservation Authority Administrative Areas" and would include the GRCA Administrative Office, GRCA Millennium Building, Ganaraska Forest Centre and associated out buildings, and the Baltimore workshop.
+Areas that are considered Conservation Authority Administrative would include manicured spaces around the GRCA Administrative Office, Millennium Building and Ganaraska Forest Centre.
+It would also include lands leased to third parties (i.e., Tree Top Trekking).